omnifaces/optimusfaces/README.md

 - EclipseLink refuses to perform a `JOIN` with Criteria API when setFirstResult/setMaxResults is used.
 This returns a cartesian product.
 This has been workarounded, but this removes the ability to perform sorting on a column referenced by a join (`@OneToMany` and `@ElementCollection`).
 You should set such columns as `<op:column ... sortable="false">`.
 - EclipseLink refuses to perform a `GROUP BY` with Criteria API when setFirstResult/setMaxResults is used.
 This has as consequence that an `IN` clause performed on a column referenced by `@ElementCollection` will return a cartesian product.
 There is no clear solution/workaround for that yet.
-- OpenJPA doesn't support setting a `java.time` parameter in Criteria API (in IT a `LocalDate` is being used) even though it's supported in `@Column`.
+- OpenJPA doesn't support setting a `java.time` search parameter in Criteria API (in IT a `LocalDate` is being used) even though it's supported in `@Column`.
+So you should for now use `@Temporal` in JPA columns and supply `java.util.Date` as search parameter.
 - OpenJPA performs a double join when sorting a column referenced by a join (`@OneToMany` and `@ElementCollection`).
 This is perhaps related to the abovementioned EclipseLink issue and still needs investigation.
 You should for now set such columns as `<op:column ... sortable="false">`.

 The [integration tests](https://github.com/omnifaces/optimusfaces/tree/develop/src/test/java/org/omnifaces/optimusfaces/test) currently run on following environments with H2 embedded database: